Coronavirus News: Long Beach boardwalk reopens for the first time in 2 months

-Social distancing measures do apply, and every other bench on the boardwalk is blocked off to ensure that happens.

-When beaches reopen this Memorial Day weekend only Long Beach residents will be allowed to use the beach, but no one else.
+Senator Todd Kaminsky (D-Long Beach) said he has confirmed with federal officials that the City of Long Beach will not be penalized for restricting access to only city residents.

+"Our federal officials, along with us, have reached out to the Army Corps and they've said, 'Look this is an emergency situation.
+We're not going to penalize you.
+We're not going to jeopardize future projects.
+Just make sure you're only doing this when you have to,'" Kaminsky said.

-Starting Saturday, unless you are one of the 30-thousands residents who live in Long Beach, you can't get on the beach.
+Starting Saturday, unless you are one of the 30,000 residents who live in Long Beach, you can't get on the beach.

 Officials say it will help them maintain state requirement of not allowing the beach to get more than half full.

-Long Beach had been an option for New York City residents after Mayor Bill de Blasio said city beaches will not open for now, saying it's not safe for city residents to take public transit to the beaches.

-The decision comes on heels of Nassau County's executive decision to also restrict Nickerson beach to county residents only.
+The decision comes on heels of Nassau County Executive Laura Curran's decision to also restrict Nickerson Beach to county residents.

-That leaves state beaches - Robert Moses and Jones Beach - as options, but they will close their gates once they reach 50 percent capacity.
+That leaves state beaches -- Robert Moses and Jones Beach -- as options, but they will close their gates once they reach 50% capacity.

 MORE CORONAVIRUS COVID-19 COVERAGE